Community Impact

 How SDSUG Supports Arizona Communities

-The Sonoran Desert Security User Group (SDSUG) has supported Arizona communities since its founding in 2001.
+SDSUG has supported Arizona communities since its founding in 2001.
 Our community impact work is not a marketing initiative or a public‑relations exercise — it is a continuation of the service‑driven ethos established by our founder, Leo J. Hauguel, whose decades of volunteer work shaped SDSUG’s culture of quiet, practical contribution.

 SDSUG’s community support focuses on organizations that strengthen stability, dignity, and resilience across Avondale, Buckeye, Carefree, Cave Creek, Chandler, Fountain Hills, Gilbert, Glendale, Goodyear, Mesa, Paradise Valley, Peoria, Peoria, Phoenix, Queen Creek, Scottsdale, Surprise, Tempe, and communities throughout the greater Phoenix metropolitan areas.